Areas of Special Interest

 - Mental Health Nursing – Acute Mental Health, Dual disabilities

-I provide supervision based on the Bridget Proctor model, highlighting functions of supervision.
-Such as, Restorative - promoting self-wellbeing, Formative - learning and development that informs practice, Normative - promoting professional and ethical conduct.
+I offer supervision to Counsellors, Nurses and other professionals based on a reflective learning model.
+Highlighting the functions of supervision, such as, restorative - promoting self-awareness, and well-being, formative - learning and development of therapeutic modalities and ideologies, normative - promoting professional and ethical conduct.

-I understand supervision to be a protected time for critical in depth reflections to be had, focusing on the support and development of ethical watchfulness and creating opportunities to experience personal and professional developments.
+Supervision is a critical time of in-depth reflections to be had, focusing on the development of ethical practices and creating opportunities to reflect on personal and professional developments, ultimately enhancing job satisfaction.